Aviation Crime & Crisis | Senior Advisor | Legal & Strategic

 Go to Vita

-A short scene from the Pan Am days: Christmas approach into JFK, radio traffic with New York TRACON and a “Welcome back home in New York, boys, and a merry Christmas” that still resonates to this day.
-A reminder of homecoming, safety and responsibility – and of how crisis experience from aviation still shapes my work in Aviation Crime & Crisis.
+A short scene from the Pan Am days: an approach into JFK, radio traffic with New York TRACON, and a “Welcome back home in New York, boys” that still resonates to this day.
+A reminder of homecoming, safety and responsibility – and of how operational experience still informs my work in Aviation Crime & Crisis.